-First, it clarifies the language in sections 3.1.2 and 3.1.3 regarding the process that the ASB follows when developing ASOPs.
-Apparently, some actuaries have interpreted the current language to indicate that the Board merely codifies (or catalogs) current practices when developing an ASOP.
+This revision clarifies the language in sections 3.1.2 and 3.1.3 (now 3.1.3 and 3.1.4) regarding the process that the ASB follows when developing ASOPs.
+Apparently, some actuaries have interpreted the prior language to indicate that the Board merely codifies (or catalogs) current practices when developing an ASOP.
 The actual process in developing ASOPs goes well beyond a simple codification of practices.
-Therefore, the language in sections 3.1.2 and 3.1.3 was clarified to articulate more clearly the process the Board has been following to develop ASOPs.
+Therefore, the language was clarified to articulate more clearly the process the Board has been following to develop ASOPs.